robhabraken/advent-of-code-2025/solutions/10/README.md

 ## Part 2

 This was a proper brain teaser!
-After writing an optimized brute force (with self-correcting ranges of possibilities) which took over 8 minutes to run, I started from scratch again to find the 'proper' mathematical approach.
+After writing an optimized brute force that took over 8 minutes to run, I started from scratch again to find the 'proper' mathematical approach.
+Here's an elaborate write up on my findings and approach, leading to my final solution.

 ### Finding a suitable data format and approach
 Let's start with the first line of the example input: